Skip to navigation

 Virginia Uber Accident Attorney

-Uber and other ridesharing platforms have become the way to get around for people in Alexandria and Northern Virginia.
+Uber and other ridesharing platforms have become the way to get around for people in Alexandria and Northern Virginia, replacing taxis in popularity.
 The app has made the old art of “hailing a cab” a thing of the past, since all one has to do now is sign onto an app that brings a car and driver to your door...or your restaurant, store, or place on the sidewalk.

-If you have been involved in an Uber accident, it is important to contact a Virginia Uber accident attorney right away to evaluate, investigate, and assert your claim on your behalf.
+If you have been involved in an Uber accident, it is important to contact a Virginia Uber accident attorney right away to evaluate your claim, investigate the facts, and fight for your compensation!
+Blaszkow Legal is the Uber Lawyer, because we know how to fight the monolithic mega-companies, and get the justice our clients deserve.

 Virginia Did Not Always Welcome Uber